This post may include affiliate links. Thank you for your support.

 What are YOUR favorite ways to use honey dijon sauce?
 Let me know in the comments below!

-Since this dijon honey sauce is mayonnaise-based, I don’t suggest freezing it.
+• Freezing Instructions: Since this dijon honey sauce is mayonnaise based, I don’t recommend freezing it.
 That said, it’s so delicious you shouldn’t have a problem using it within 14 days!

-Overhead photo of a bowl of honey mustard sauce with chicken nuggets surrounding the bowl.
+Overhead photo of a bowl of homemade honey mustard with chicken nuggets surrounding the bowl.

 Craving MORE?
 Follow all the deliciousness on FacebookPinterest and Instagram!